Water Problems & Emergencies

 What is Open Water?

-The national Open Water programme is managed by DEFRA, Ofwat, and a new company called Market Operator Services Ltd (MOSL).
-MOSL is responsible for the nationwide technology system that will enable customers to switch between retailers now the market is open.
+The national Open Water programme is managed by DEFRA, Ofwat, and the Market Operator Services Ltd (MOSL).
+MOSL is responsible for the nationwide technology system that enables customers to switch between retailers now the market is open.

 Why has this been introduced?